 After a successful year, some healthcare providers make a dangerous assumption.
 They start to believe that if revenue was sufficient in the last fiscal year, this will automatically be true for the next one.
 In other words, they decide they don’t need to spend any more money because they’d like to keep their marketing about the same.

 This just isn’t the way it works.
 If equity protection is your goal, you still have to spend on marketing to see money come in.
-You cannot expect to keep a steady flow without a continuing investment.
+You cannot expect to keep a steady flow of revenues without a continuing investment.

-Marketing is a revenue center, not a cost center.
+Healthcare Marketing is a revenue center, not a cost center.

 You have to plan for budgeting if you expect to see any ROI.
 But it can be tough to figure out where to start.
 You might begin with some simple questions: